tjFogarty/tj-ie/src/site/posts/client-side-search-with-algolia.md

 - javascript
 ---

-I'm going to walk through creating a search feature using {% external-link "https://www.algolia.com/", "Algolia" %}.
+I'm going to walk through creating a search feature using [Algolia](https://www.algolia.com/).
 I'll be using some new features of JavaScript as well, such as async/await, but it can be accomplished just as well without it, and I'll offer up alternatives where it applies.

 It's not going to be a magic bullet for everyone, but it's interesting to see how it works, and it can be a solution to add to your toolkit.